oris-tool/pyramis/README.md

 ## Production of plots

-Plots of Figs. 5, 6, 7, 9, and 10 can be obtained by executing the python scripts in `src/main/resources/plots`.
+Plots of Figs. 5, 6, 7, 9, and 10 can be obtained by executing the python scripts in `src/main/resources/plots`, which already contain the required packages.
+Just run `python3` followed by the name of each python script.